capacitor-community/barcode-scanner/README.md

 - Support for switching between cameras
 - Support for toggling the flashlight
 - Support for web
-- Support for different types of codes (it now only support 'normal' or inverted QR-codes)
+- Support for different types of barcodes (it now only support 'normal' or inverted QR-codes)